 When we look at an object, light rays from the object pass through the eye to reach the retina.
 This causes nerve messages to be sent from the cells of the retina down the optic nerve to the vision centres in the brain.
-The brain processes the information it receives, so that in turn, we can see.
+The brain processes the information it receives, resulting in an image that we can see.

-Light rays come off an object in all directions, as they result from the light around us from sun, moon and artificial light bouncing back off the object.
+Light rays come off an object in all directions, as they result from the light around us (for example, from the sun, moon and artificial light) bouncing back off the object.
 The part of this bounced light that comes into the eye from an object needs to be focused on a small area of the retina.
 If this doesn't happen, what we look at will be blurred.